mduerig/json-jerk/README.md

     }).parseObject(new UnescapingJsonTokenizer(json));

 The `JsonParser` calls the corresponding call back on the `JsonHandler` whenever it parses the respective JSON element.
-In contrast to other JSON parser, Flex Json does not do recursive decent automatically.
+In contrast to other JSON parser, Json Jerk does not do recursive decent automatically.
 That is, when it encounters an object or an array, it will call the corresponding call back of the `JsonHandler`.
 It is then the handlers responsibility to parser the object or array itself.
 The easiest way to do this is to use the `JsonParser` and the